 So let's look at each body part and how their “water-health” correlates with what you do in the ring.

-22% of your Bones - Fighting involves a great deal of skeletal contact and strong bones are needed to absorb impact.
-Also, the stronger your bones are, the greater force you can deliver with.
+22% of your bones - Fighting involves a great deal of skeletal contact and strong bones are needed to absorb impact.
+The stronger your bones are, the greater force you can deliver with.

 When you see how much of the human anatomy is made up of water and what percentage it holds in a boxer's physical make-up, it puts a whole new perspective on proper hydration.
 Water is a big part of you and can play an even a bigger part in quenching your thirst for success.